bivekpradhan/bivekpradhan.github.io/_pages/about.md

 </style>

 <p class="about-lead">
 Hello, and welcome to my website.
-I'm <strong>Bivek Pradhan</strong>, an Assistant Professor of Physics and a researcher.
-I have recently taken on the mantle of guiding the next generation to build careers of purpose.
-I seek to create a true difference by empowering students to look past generic job titles, helping them to discover the real-world impact and daily work that truly fulfills them.
+I'm <strong>Bivek Pradhan</strong>, an Assistant Professor of Physics and a researcher with a passion for education, mentorship, and career development.
 </p>

 <div class="phd-callout">